 If you want to increase your customer conversions and enquiries, you need to provide a strong, relevant call to action in key areas of your website.

 - An offer to subscribe to something of benefit eg: a guide, whitepaper, discount code, free consultation

 PPP – Proximity, prominence, relevance

 Google is really smart at figuring out where you can located and displaying the most relevant local business results.

 Here’s an example of proximity.

-If you search for laundrettes and you and located in the bottom left of the map, this business will be in positio 5 of the local search results.
+If you search for laundrettes and you are located in the bottom left of the map, this business will be in position 5 of the local search results.

 However, if you are located in the centre of the map, the business will be in position number 1.

 You can boost your local awareness with a blend of local signals which I’ll detail in the next sections.